-Individual comfort riding a bicycle is highly dependent on the type of bicycle facility available, particularly the level of separation from vehicular traffic, and other road characteristics.
+The type of bicycle facility available, and particularly the level of separation from vehicular traffic that it provides, is a major indicator of individual comfort riding a bicycle; other road characteristics are, as well.
 Though comfort riding a bicycle varies from person to person, estimates show that the US population can be generally separated into four distinct categories of bicyclists.
-Most of the US population-about 51 to 56 percent-would like to bicycle but are uncomfortable interacting with high vehicular traffic; this group falls under the "Interested but Concerned" category and is most comfortable cycling separated from motorized vehicles.
-1 Conversely, roughly 4-7% of the US population indicate they are "Highly Confident" bicyclists, comfortable sharing the road with motorized vehicles.
+Most of the US population-about 51 to 56 percent-would like to bicycle but are uncomfortable interacting with high vehicular traffic; this group falls under the "Interested but Concerned" category and is most comfortable cycling separated from motorized vehicles.1 Conversely, roughly 4-7% of the US population indicate they are "Highly Confident" bicyclists, comfortable sharing the road with motorized vehicles.
 In the middle, approximately 5-9% are in the "Somewhat Confident" category, and they may be comfortable cycling for short distances with motorized vehicles.
 The rest are uninterested in riding a bicycle within the foreseeable future regardless of what type of infrastructure is in place.

 A well-connected network of safe and comfortable bicycle facilities is essential for bicycling to be a mode of choice for people of all ages and abilities when accessing the trail network.
 Bikeways include facilities that are bicycle-specific, such as bike lanes, buffered bike lanes, and separated bike lanes, in addition to facilities where space is shared with pedestrians, such as shared use paths, sidepaths, and greenway trails.
-To evaluate the relationship between the trail network and bikeways on- or adjacent to the street network, greenway trails have been not been included as a "bikeway" in this analysis.
-Table 15 details the number and percentage of access points that have a bikeway within 100 feet (defined as direct access), 1⁄2 mile, 1 mile, 11⁄2 mile, and 2 miles.
+To evaluate the relationship between the trail network and bikeways on or adjacent to the street network, greenway trails have not been included as a "bikeway" in this analysis.
+Table 13 details the number and percentage of access points that have a bikeway within 100 feet (defined as direct access), 1⁄2 mile, 1 mile, 11⁄2 mile, and 2 miles.
 The table also describes the bikeway coverage within each distance category from greenway trail access points.
 Bikeway coverage is determined by calculating the ratio of the existing bikeway network to the existing street network.
+Few greenway trail access points (8.5%) have direct access to a bikeway facility.
+Almost 30% are only within 1⁄2 mile of a bikeway facility, while 19% are only within 1 mile, 15.3% are only within 11⁄2 miles, and 7% are only within 2 miles.
+While collectively, many greenway trail access points fall within a 2-mile radius of a bikeway facility, these access points are not necessarily linked to a bikeway network that allows users to seamlessly, safely, and conveniently reach destinations in Raleigh.
+Only 6.1% of streets within 100 feet of greenway trail access points have a bikeway network on them.
+These numbers dwindle upon examining farther distances, with only 4%, 2.5%, 2.1%, and 1.8% of streets supporting bikeway infrastructure within 1⁄2, 1, 1 1⁄2, and 2 miles, respectively.

-Table 15 | Greenway Trail Bikeway Access
+Table 13: Greenway Trail Bikeway Access

-DISTANCE FROM S POINTS IKEWAY BIKEWAY COVERAGE
+DISTANCE FROM S POINTS SIKEWAY BIKEWAY COVERAGE

 ACCESS POINT # % (%)

 Direct Access (100 feet) 30 8.5 6.1

 1/2 Mile 101 28.7 4.0

 1 Mile 67 19.0 2.5

 1 1/2 Miles 54 15.3 2.1

 2 Miles 25 7.1 1.8